jieezhong/jieezhong.github.io/_pages/research.md

  <ins>Journal of Urban Economics</ins>.
 [Published Version](https://www.sciencedirect.com/science/article/pii/S0094119023000608).
 Corresponding Author, Joint with Andy Cao and Jason M. Lindo.

+> Abstract: We investigate whether Donald Trump's "Chinese Virus" tweets contributed to the rise of anti-Asian incidents.
+We find that the number of incidents spiked following Trump's initial “Chinese Virus” tweets and the subsequent dramatic rise in internet search activity for the phrase.
+Difference-in-differences and event-study analyses leveraging spatial variation indicate that this spike in anti-Asian incidents was significantly more pronounced in counties that supported Donald Trump in the 2016 presidential election relative to those that supported Hillary Clinton.
+We estimate that anti-Asian incidents spiked by approximately 4200% in Trump-supported counties compared to an increase of approximately 200% in Clinton-supported counties.

 ## WORKING PAPERS

 ***"Early Grade Retention Harms Adult Earnings" ([Job Market Paper](/files/pdf/JMP_2024_Miami.pdf))***